corkiejp/Corkiejp-notes-on-awesome-bluesky/morepages/bookmarksbookmarks.md

 ## 'PUSHPIN'

 ['Puskpin' 📌](https://bsky.app/profile/jaz.bsky.social/feed/my-pins) by [Jaz](https://bsky.app/profile/did:plc:q6gjnaw2blty4crticxkmujt) - Bookmarks!
 A feed of posts you've replied to with a 📌.
-Handy bookmark method as other external methods are limited to a device/browser!
+Handy bookmark method as other external methods are limited to a device/browser! **Don't just drop a pin**, add some keywords to be able to search for it later.

 ## Desktop Browser